maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 }
 ```

-I believe that this made more sense with Integration Tests, though.
+I believe that this makes more sense with Integration Tests, though.
 Also, in
-this case, you would not want it to start and stop the server before and after
+this case, you probably would not want/need to start and stop the server
-each test method, righ?
-So, you can use the `@ClassRule` annotation:
+before and after each test method, righ?
+So, you can use the `@ClassRule`
+annotation:

 ```java
 public class BlahServerTest {